 How easy is it to recruit staff in Holland?

 The Dutch are famously multi-lingual and their education and workplace skills are high.
 Just get in touch if you'd like us to refer you to one of our carefully chosen local recruitment specialists.

 The regulatory environment is reasonably easygoing with regard to foreign investment and taxation, but certainly not when it comes to employment laws.
 The Dutch labour market is heavily regulated and generally favours the employee.
 Companies employing more than 35 workers are legally required to establish a works council which must be consulted on a wide range of issues.
 If you need to dismiss an employee, count on the intervention of a civil court or government body.
 You should take legal advice before entering into any kind of employment contract – contact us for details of our network of Dutch legal and recruitment specialists.

 The Dutch government and local authorities offer incentives to foreign investors based on a number of factors, most particularly the region where the new company is to be based.
 EU funds are also available.
 Key agencies here are the government-run regional development corporations which can help start up new businesses and act as risk-bearing partners.

-And what about banking facilities?
+What about banking facilities?

 Amsterdam is one of the world’s top financial centres and most international banks have offices there.
 The Netherlands has several specialist agencies that provide business funding.
 The National Investment Bank focuses on medium and long term lending, equity investment and capital market activities and the Industrial Fund provides risk-bearing capital to the larger high-tech companies.
-You will need to open a bank account in The Netherlands and we can arrange this for you.
+You will need to open a business bank account in the Netherlands and we can arrange this for you.